addy-dclxvi/void-bspwm-dotfiles/README.md

 ## Blueprint
 A small note I wrote when I built this setup.
 So, if the next time I install it again, I would know what to do.
-Sorry, I can't write a proper guide.
+Sorry, I can't write a proper guide, I don't even recommend You to follow this note.
+And don't use any file outside the home folder unless You know what are You doing.
 - Don't underestimate Void installation difficulty.
-Void post installation has more manual step than Arch.
 - Install Void Linux iso like usual (pick the DE-less iso).
 - Remove the installation disk, reboot, then login.
+- `sudo visudo`.
+Make *wheel* group can perform sudo without asking password.
+Example in */etc/sudoers*.
 - Enable wireless `sudo ip link set up wlp2s0` (wlp2s0 is my network interface).
 - Connect to wifi using *wpa_supplicant*.
 The configuration is in */etc/wpa_supplicant* folder.
 And the service script is in */etc/sv/wpa_supplicant/run*.
 Example files are included in this repo.